gonzex/test_abidocs/doc/developers/testsuite.md

 PAW response function calculation of derivative of wavefunction (DDK) Si with PAW dataset generated from uspp code.
 Computes derivative with DFPT formalism,  and also computes energies with displaced k+q so that energies can be checked by finite differences.

 Executable: abinit
-Keywords(s): DDK, abinit, DFPT, PAW
+Keywords(s): DDK, PAW, abinit, DFPT
 Topic(s): [[topic:DFPT]]
 Author(s): J. Zwanziger